pipe01/flydigictl/README.md

 ## Installing
 ### Debian, Ubuntu and other Debian-based distros

-You can download the artifact from the [latest actions run](https://github.com/pipe01/flydigictl/actions) and install it.
+You can download the artifact from the [latest actions run](https://github.com/pipe01/flydigictl/actions) and install the deb package.

 ### Other distros